-I must confess that when I started reading this month’s Vogue I did not expect to read about a motocross racer.
-Maybe in Sports Illustrated— but Vogue?
+I must confess that when I started reading this month's Vogue I did not expect to read about a motocross racer.
+Maybe in Sports Illustrated-- but Vogue?
 Just goes to show that female athletes are everywhere these days, showing excellence in various sports and reaching wider audiences than ever before.
+21-year-old Ashley Fiolek is the motocross racer featured in Vogue (and, yes, you should say its name with all the reverence of Carrie Bradshaw).

 What's remarkable about Fiolek is not just that she has won the Women's Motocross Championship three times in four years, but that she has done it as a deaf competitor (especially in a sport like motocross, where most riders use sound to judge when they should shift gears, as the article explains).
 Let the record show that she also knows how to model a dress in boots.